-At Assisting Hands Home Care, we provide Parkinson’s disease (PD) care services to help those who are living with this disease in Boynton Beach, North Palm Beach, Palm Beach, Palm Beach Gardens, West Palm Beach, Wellington, West Palm Beach, Florida.
+At Assisting Hands Home Care, we provide Parkinson’s disease (PD) care services to help those who are living with this disease in Boynton Beach, Jupiter, North Palm Beach, Palm Beach, Palm Beach Gardens, Royal Palm Beach, Singer Island, West Palm Beach, Wellington, West Palm Beach, Florida and surrounding areas.
 Our professional Parkinson’s disease caregivers will provide your elderly loved ones with the personal care that they need to live comfortably at home.

 Parkinson’s disease is a degenerative disease of the nervous system that affects the muscles and movements in the body.
 The symptoms may start out mild, but they will get worse as the disease progresses.
 Those affected by this disease may have a difficult time living at home as they may experience tremors, poor balance, stiff muscles, shakiness and difficulty speaking.
 These symptoms make it nearly impossible for those affected to live safely at home as they may require assistance with personal care and other activities.